cgub0021142/StereoMatching/README.md

-## Stereo matching - Dynamic programming
+## Stereo matching - Winner-take-all

 ### What is this?